copier-org/copier/CONTRIBUTION.md

 This issue also aligns well with my learning goals.
-Copier is a Python project, which plays to my existing strengths, but building a live preview feature means I'll be working with file watching, CLI design, and real-time rendering pipelines — areas I haven't worked in deeply before.
+Copier is a Python project, which plays to my existing strengths, but building a live preview feature means I'll be working with file watching, CLI design, and real-time rendering pipelines, areas I haven't worked in deeply before.
 I want to grow my problem-solving skills by tackling something that has genuine complexity underneath a simple-sounding description, and see that solution actually ship in a tool that real developers use every day.